1951 Fender Broadcaster - handed down to Stevie from Jimmie. Stevie practiced and performed a little with this guitar around 1966. (see also below)

 This was Stevie’s main guitar.
 He got it from the owner of Ray Henning’s Heart of Texas music shop in 1973, and it quickly became his main companion.
 Number One originally had a white pickguard which was replaced with a black one that now adds the “SRV” logo, and a right-handed tremolo bar – now gold-plated left-handed.

 The guitar was built using a 1963 Stratocaster body and a 1962 neck, even though Stevie believed it was a 1959 Stratocaster.
-The reason for that was that he once took the pickups off and realized that they were made in 1959, so he made a conclusion from that.
+It is rumoured, although not proved, that he believed it was a 1959 model because he once took the pickups off and realized that they were made in 1959, so he made a conclusion from that.
 It was not until 1980 that Rene Martinez took the whole guitar apart and saw the year 1963 stamped in the body and 1962 on the neck.

 Stevie’s Number One is finished in sunburst and it’s original neck has a thick, D-shaped profile with 1-5/8″ (41mm) nut width.
 The fingerboard radius was originally 7.25″ but eventually came down to 10″.
 This was a consequence of countless refret jobs done by Rene Martinez, who mostly used Dunlop 6100 fretwire.
 The headstock was fitted Fender Schaller Elite Gold tuner pegs.